 Nexus: Networking Across Disciplines

-Each year, the Nexus program targets faculty working on topics related to existing research areas of focus and distinction identified by the Top-Tier Research Commission (see past focus areas below).
+Each year, the Nexus program targets faculty working on selected research areas of focus and distinction and related topics (see past focus areas below).
 Each participant receives a stipend for engaging fully in the May and August workshops.
-The Nexus program has led to the emergence of multiple interdisciplinary working groups that have applied for internal and external funding to support their collaborations and pursue their projects.
-Information and application instructions for Nexus are available on this page starting in February each year.
+Nexus has led to the emergence of multiple interdisciplinary working groups that have applied for internal and external funding to support their research collaborations.

 YearTarget research areasParticipants